anderseknert/rego-perf-tuning/README.md

 a large (~1900 LOC) dummy policy (`p.rego`) in order to extract vars from rule bodies.
 The code found in `ast1.rego` was my first attempt, which I consider to have used idiomatic constructs.
-The performance was however abysmal, clocking in evaluation on over 17 seconds!
+The performance was however abysmal, clocking in evaluation at over 17 seconds!
 Not good for my purpose.
 What to do?

 Each incremental attempt to improve the performance of evaluation is here provided in `astX.rego`, where each increment is an improvement over the last.
 Each policy